Finasteride: 7 things you should know

 - Finasteride 5mg tablets (brand name Proscar) are indicated for the treatment of symptomatic BPH in men with an enlarged prostate.
 Finasteride reduces lower urinary tract symptoms such as daytime urinary urgency, frequent nighttime voiding, urinary hesitancy, weak stream, straining, and prolonged voiding).
 Finasteride lowers the risk of needing to have prostate surgery.
 May be used in combination with doxazosin in men with symptomatic progression of BPH.

-- Finasteride is used for the treatment of male pattern hair loss - also called androgenetic alopecia.
-Finasteride is indicated in MEN only.
+- Finasteride 1mg tablets (brand name Propecia) are used for the treatment of male pattern baldness - also called androgenetic alopecia.
+Finasteride is indicated for hair loss in MEN only.

 - No dosage adjustment is needed in men with kidney disease; however, finasteride must be used with caution in men with liver disease.

 - No clinically significant interactions have been reported.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Sexual dysfunction (including decreased libido, erectile dysfunction, and ejaculation disorders) has occasionally been reported in men taking finasteride.
 Side effects are generally uncommon and do not result in drug discontinuation.

 - Breast cancer has been reported in men receiving finasteride in clinical trials and post-marketing surveillance but it is not known if there is an association with finasteride use because some men receiving placebo tablets in clinical trials also developed breast cancer.